-The New Rising Sons - Set It Right LP
+New Rising Sons, The - Set It Right LP

-The New Rising Sons - Set It Right LP - clear vinyl - the edges of the cover have very light wear from shipping to Stickfigure.
+The New Rising Sons - Set It Right LP - clear vinyl - the edges of the cover have very light to light wear from shipping to Stickfigure.

 A little over twenty years ago, The New Rising Sons formed in the bowels of the lower east side of Manhattan.
 At the time, both Garrett Klahn (Texas Is The Reason) and Drew Thomas (Into Another) had parted with their respective bands to find something more.
 Through mutual friends in the business and NYC scene, Garrett and Drew were able to connect and create that something more with local guitarist and songwriter Kevin McGinnis.
 Within a few months, the band would independently release an EP, creating a buzz through the town and the industry.
 This buzz led to a demo deal at Capitol Records.
 Although this move would prove to not work out, as fate would have it, the New Rising Sons were offered a multi-album contract with Virgin Records.